pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 ### Why can't my Agency workspace own a site?

 Enterprise, Reseller, OEM, and EDU+ workspaces own sites.
 Registered Agencies, Pantheon Partners, Premier Pantheon Partners, Strategic Pantheon Partners, and EDU workspaces support sites.
 This is because an agency's role is to develop, service, and maintain a site on behalf of its owner.
-Read more about owning and supporting sites in [Workspaces, Sites, and Teams](/guides/account-mgmt/workspace-sites-teams).

 ### Can I add my own Agency as a Supporting Workspace to a client's site?